Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-One night, after roasting carrots with cinnamon for a my Moroccan-spiced carrots, I got curious-what if I paired that same warm, slightly sweet spice with sweet potatoes in an enchilada skillet?
+One night, after roasting carrots with cinnamon for a my Moroccan-spiced carrots, I got curious-what if I paired just a hint of that same warm, slightly sweet spice with sweet potatoes in an enchilada skillet?
 The result?
-These vegetarian pinto and black bean skillet enchiladas-a ridiculously easy, flavor-packed dinner that comes together in just one pan (!!).
+These vegetarian pinto and black bean skillet enchiladas: a ridiculously easy, flavor-packed dinner that comes together in just one pan (!!).

 It starts on the stovetop, finishes in the oven, and delivers all the cozy, cheesy goodness of classic enchiladas without the hassle of rolling tortillas (thank goodness...).
 If you're looking for a wholesome vegetarian enchiladas recipe that's both comforting and effortless, this one's for you!